Free Public Entry

 MusicOn+ InterArts Festival is free and open to all audiences.Fees apply only to student participants submitting work for review and possible exhibition.
 We believe public access to art should remain open, welcoming, and barrier-free.

-The MusicOn+ InterArts Festival will take place from October 3, 2026 at 4:00 PM to October 4, 2026 at 10:00 PM.
+The MusicOn+ InterArts Festival will take place from October 3, 2026 at 2 PM(opening)-10 PM & October 4, 2026 at 11 AM-10 PM.
 Your artworks will be presented through the same time.

 MusicOn+ InterArts Festival is open to art students ages 6–18 (primary school through high school), worldwide.
 Music submissions follow a separate set of guidelines.